andrewtokpah/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## Important: Network interface and connection names can vary across systems.
 Before executing any nmcli command, students should first identify the correct connection name on their system.

+## 💡 What I Learned

+Through this project, I gained practical experience in setting up and configuring a virtual environment for cybersecurity training and hands-on practice.

+The key concepts I learned include:

+1. **NAT vs. NAT Network**
+   I learned the difference between standard NAT and NAT Network configurations.
+A NAT Network enables multiple virtual machines to communicate with each other while also providing internet access through network address translation.
+This makes it especially useful for creating a multi-machine cybersecurity lab.

+2. **Virtual Machine Networking**
+   I developed a better understanding of how VirtualBox network adapters connect virtual machines to different network environments and how these configurations influence communication between systems.

+3. **Static IP Configuration**
+   I learned how to configure and verify IPv4 addresses, subnet masks, default gateways, and DNS settings in Kali Linux to ensure proper network communication.

+4. **Virtual Machine Snapshots**
+   I learned the importance of creating a clean snapshot before conducting risky or experimental cybersecurity activities.
+A snapshot provides a reliable recovery point that can be restored when needed.

+5. **Technical Documentation**
+   I learned that proper documentation is an essential part of professional cybersecurity work.
+Recording commands, configurations, screenshots, challenges, and solutions makes projects easier to understand, troubleshoot, reproduce, and improve.